mailcmd/War-C/README.md

     **`distance * (angle/90) * anglePenalty`**

-  De este modo, si `anglePenalty` es 1, para War-C la distancia entre "S" y "A" será
+  So, if anglePenalty is 1, for War-C the distance between "S" and "A" will be

     **`75 + 75 * (62/90) * 1 = 126.667`**